timglabisch/timglabisch.github.io/_posts/2014-04-14-symfony2-intellij-extension.md

 look at the package name if you dont know where to place the code.

-intelliJ merge autocompletions for all PsiReferences that all PsiReferenceProdiders return.
+intelliJ merges autocompletions for all PsiReferences that all PsiReferenceProviders are returning.
-Every PsiRefernce has a Method to provide autocompletion for this PsiReference.
+Every PsiReference has a method to provides a list possible autocompletions for this PsiReference.

 ### lets look at the FooTypeReference.